 Thanks to its large array of features, the discussion app helps you and your teams:

 One of the common mistakes organizations make when dealing with communications is their overreliance on one type: Top-down.
-In truth, top-down communication is the oldest form of internal com there is, and its importance can’t be diminished.
+Top-down communication, as the oldest form of internal communication, remains vital and irreplaceable.
 However, the changing dynamics in the workplace coupled with the emergence of remote working meant that employees progressively had to take part in company-wide discussions.

 A study by the The Workforce Institute at UKG found that 86% out of the 4.000 surveyed employees claimed that their peers are not heard fairly or equally with a further 47% expressing that their voice is often overlooked by high management.
 These stats demonstrate a high need for employees to feel heard in the workplace.
 And a failure to put in place the strategies and tools to promote open participation in company discussions can lead to disengagement, high turnover rates, and an overall bad business performance.